 How should we negotiate the ethical challenges raised by social data?
 One of six new in-person CPD courses offered by the School of Social Sciences & Philosophy.
 Speaker: Dr. William Ratoff

-You can enrol on the course directly via the PayPal link below.
-The course fee of €1,500 includes access to the course materials via Blackboard (Trinity’s Virtual Learning Environment) for the duration of the course.
-Please note that participation in this CPD course does not include access to the Trinity Library or any other student services (including a student identity card).
+You can enroll on the course directly via the PayPal link below.
+The course fee includes access to the course materials via Blackboard (Trinity’s virtual learning environment) for the duration of the course.
+Participation in this CPD course does not include access to the Trinity Library or any other student services (including a student identity card).

 Big Data, AI, and Ethics - €1,500